Re-recording (filmmaking)

 Re-recording is the process by which the audio track of a film or video production is created.
-An audio re-recording is often called a re-recording of music.
-As sound elements are mixed and combined the process necessitates "re-recording" all the audio elements, such as dialogue, music, sound effects, by the sound re-recording mixer(s) to achieve the desired result, which is the final soundtrack that the audience hears, when the finished film is played.
+An Audio re-recording is often called a re-recording of music.
+As sound elements are mixed and combined the process necessitates "re-recording" all of the audio elements, such as dialogue, music, sound effects, by the sound re-recording mixer(s) to achieve the desired result, which is the final soundtrack that the audience hears when the finished film is played.
+This may involve processes such as dubbing and automated dialogue replacement.

+It is carried out by a re-recording mixer.